 Packed with advice and tips from someone who has been dealing with (and making) FOI requests since the legislation came into force, these courses are the essential guide to handling, with specific sessions on FOI procedure, the exemptions and then separate sessions on the Environmental Information Regulations and vexatious requests.

-COST: £80 + VAT per course, or £140 + VAT if you book two together (select the right option for a multiple course payment)
+FOI Friday courses are £80+ VAT per course, or £140 + VAT if you book the two together (select the right option for a multiple course payment).

 TERMS AND CONDITIONS: